MicrosoftLearning/mslearn-fabric/Instructions/Labs/03-delta-lake.md

 ## Before you start

-You'll need a Power BI Premium subscription with access to the Microsoft Fabric preview.
+You'll need a Power BI subscription with access to the Microsoft Fabric preview.

 ## Create a workspace